 Hazard reduction burn in Jilliby State Conservation Area

-The National Parks and Wildlife Service (NPWS) is undertaking a 3-day hazard reduction burn in Jilliby State Conservation Area (SCA) between Yarramalong and Ravensdale starting Wednesday 8 September 2021.
+The National Parks and Wildlife Service (NPWS), with support from the NSW Rural Fire Service (RFS), is planning a 3-day hazard reduction burn in Jilliby State Conservation Area (SCA) between Yarramalong and Ravensdale starting on Saturday, 21 August.

 NPWS Central Coast Area Manager Steve Atkins said the burn will reduce fuel loads in the area, decreasing the risk of wildfire to rural residential properties in Ravensdale Valley.